dekeyrej/secretmanager/python_ssl_summary.md

 # Python 3.13, Kubernetes, and Vault – SSL Troubles & Fixes

-With Python 3.13 enforcing `VERIFY_X509_STRICT` by default, both the Python Kubernetes client and Vault encountered **SSL verification failures** due to certificate issues.
+With Python 3.13 enforcing `VERIFY_X509_STRICT` by default, both the Python Kubernetes client and Vault encountered **SSL verification failures** with locally generated certifiactes due to issues with Certificate Authority configuration and certificate without IP-based SANs.
 Here’s how I resolved them.

+If you're using proper RFC 5280 and RFC 2818 ca-certs and server-certs for your cluster and vault, you'll likely not see these issues.

 ---